 Keep company money in one place Keep company and personal money separated.
 Through NextPay you can just store your money and spend it or cash out when you need to.
 There are no maintaining balances or setup fees.

-Send batch payments to suppliers or employees Securely pay employees or suppliers in batches to any bank or eWallet they already use.
+Send batch payments to suppliers or employees Securely pay employees, customers, or suppliers in batches to any bank or eWallet they already use.
 Each recipient gets notified of the payment confirmation via SMS and Email.
 No more dealing with cheques, cash, and multiple manual methods of sending money.

 Generate reports for easy bookkeeping Understand and track your company finances by generating downloadable reports for easier accounting and bookkeeping.